Watershed Blog

 The funding is provided through the federal Watershed and Flood Prevention Operations Program.
 NRCS worked with the project sponsors – the Cape Cod Conservation District, the Barnstable County Commissioners, the Executive Office of Energy and Environmental Affairs and all 15 Cape Cod towns – to identify project sites.

 Up to $29 million of the funding will go toward the Herring River Salt Marsh Restoration Project in the Town of Wellfleet.
 This project will restore tidal flow to over 800 acres of salt marsh by replacing three existing culverts with a bridge and installing other structural and vegetative measures.
-When tidal flows are restored and salinities are increased, much of the area will no longer produce methane, resulting in substantial climate benefit.
+When tidal flows are restored and salinities are increased, much of the area will no longer produce methane.

 The full list of projects with project summaries is available on the NRCS Massachusetts website.
 NRCS funding will cover 75 percent of the construction costs while also providing funding for design and project administration.
 The remaining 25 percent of construction cost is the responsibility of the town and must come from a non-federal source.
 Work on several of the sites is expected to begin in the fall of 2022.
 Completion of all 21 projects is expected by 2027.